 What is a Brazilian Blowout?

 A Brazilian blowout is a specific brand of keratin treatment that originated in Brazil.
-The semi-permanent technique uses a special liquid formula to smooth your hair, thereby minimizing frizz, improving volume and adding shine to strands.
+The semi-permanent technique uses a special liquid formula to smooth out your hair, thereby minimizing frizz, improving volume and adding shine to strands.

-Though all keratin treatments offer pretty much the same results (i.e, smoother hair and less frizz), you’ll have more flexibility with a Brazilian blowout.
-For starters, you won’t have to wait as long to wash your hair (just two to three days, as compared to the four to seven of other treatments) and you can rock any hairstyle you like without causing dents in your newly smoothed ‘do.
+Though all keratin treatments offer pretty much the same results (i.e, smoother hair and less frizz), you’ll get more flexibility with a Brazilian blowout.
+For starters, you won’t have to wait as long to wash your hair (just two to three days, as compared to the four to seven required of other treatments) and you can rock any hairstyle you like without causing dents in your newly smoothed ‘do.

 Here’s another bonus: It’s a smoothing treatment, not a straightening one like many of the others.
 So if you like to rock curls or waves but just want to reduce frizz, this is the treatment for you.
 It’s not going to change your hair texture, but it will provide the shine, volume and frizz-free finish you want.